-Symbol Description A Note: Note: Ignoring this type of note might result in a malfunction or damage to the device Tips: This format indicates important information that helps you make better use your device.
+Symbol Description Note: Ignoring this type of note might result in a malfunction or damage to the device.
+Tips: This format indicates important information that helps you make better your device.

 1.3 Overview of This Guide

 Chapter Introduction Chapter 1 About This Guide Introduces the guide structure and conventions.
 Chapter 2 Introduction Introduces the features, application and appearance of TL-SG2216/TL-SG2424/TL-SG2424P/TL-SG2452 switch.